p-adic Differential Operators on Automorphic Forms on Unitary Groups: The -adic differential operators

+The proof of Theorem \ref{paalgthm} is similar to the proof of Theorem \ref{cialgthm}; simply replace ``$\ci$" with ``$\padic$."
+We obtain a similar arithmeticity result for the operators $\paop^Z$.
 We note that the only points that matter in our intended applications are certain ordinary CM points.
 We shall see soon that for each such ordinary CM point there is a splitting that satisfies condition \pstrictp.

-The proof of Theorem \ref{paalgthm} is similar to the proof of Theorem \ref{cialgthm}: it is obtained by replacing ``$\ci$" with ``$\padic$."